bbkane/warg/README.md

 - `AddXXX`: Add a created `XXX` to your tree
 - `WithXXX`: Create and add an `XXX` to your tree

-# Next Steps
+# TODO: Next Steps - Sun Jun 27 - 2021-06-27 06:39:58 PDT

+- write resolveFlags
-- function actions - see below
+- make sure app.ConfigFlag is put into rootSection - see config cases at bottom
+- resolve app.ConfigFlag -> map (can just fake it for now :)
+- Use that in resolving the rest of the flags

+- pass by ref instead of value? especially with range for
+- color flag to get colored help?
-- --help
+- bash completion
 - Web form
-- Config parsing
+- lsp

 # Other library names